groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![Gateway configuration with a static IP](en/init7.png)

 Two items are required for DNS configuration.
-First the search domain, where here a search domain "edf.fr" is used
+First the search domain, where here a search domain "example.com" is used

 ![DNS configuration with a static IP](en/init8.png)